How Does A Spectrophotometer Work

 Leasing vs. Buying A Spectrophotometer

 Spectrophotometers are expensive pieces of equipment.
-No matter how established your lab is, purchasing either new or used can take a big bite of your budget.
-Leasing your lab equipment, on the other hand, enables you to ensure your lab has the equipment you need at a much more affordable price point up front.
-And because Excedr takes care of all the necessary equipment maintenance and upkeep, you can focus more time and effort on the tasks that really matter.
+No matter how established your lab is, purchasing either new or used can take a big bite out of your budget.
+Leasing your lab equipment, on the other hand, enables you to acquire equipment you need at a much more affordable price point up front.
+And because Excedr takes care of all the necessary equipment maintenance and upkeep, you can focus more of your time and effort on the tasks that really matter.